andubiel/pyats-genie/README.md

 And the team behind Genie is constantly creating new models, so check back often!

-## Demo 4: CLI Commands made better with Genie Parse
+## Lab 4: CLI Commands made better with Genie Parse
 In this demo we're going to step back from the overwhelming power of `genie learn` and dig in a bit to how Genie does all that learning.

 We've already explored how Genie runs CLI commands and magically turns the text output into wonderful Python and JSON data structures.
 This is called "parsing" and Genie comes with a [HUGE library of parsers](https://pubhub.devnetcloud.com/media/pyats-packages/docs/genie/genie_libs/#/parsers).
 Let's check them out a bit.